 Prior to applying for a Corridor Access Request for any excavation within the Road Reserve you must be aware of other in ground utilities.
 All Utility Operators affected must be advised of your intension to undertake work and seek approval where required.

 The below sites will help you to locate and protect underground pipes, cables and wires in the area you are planning to work:

 MAPI user guide information

-Once the Traffic Management Team has approved your CAR application they will issue you with a Works Access Permit this is your permission to undertake said works.
+Once the traffic management team has approved your CAR application they will issue you with a works access permit.
+This your permission to undertake said works.
 Special conditions may apply, to which you are legally required to follow.

 - efficient traffic flow is maintained on the road during the work

 - safety is maintained on the road and footpaths

 - the footpath/driveways are kept clean - free of construction materials and equipment at all times unless prior arrangements are made with the Corridor Manager

 - applicants must comply with the guidelines set out in our regulatory documents, the Tauranga City Plan and Infrastructure Development Code (IDC)

 - applicants must reinstate any work sites, once work has been completed, to its original state as per the IDC or comply with any special conditions set out by the Corridor Manager